8 Beautiful Beaches in Nerja You Must Visit

 8. Playa Torrecilla

 Close to Playa el Chucho, another amazing beach to visit in Nerja is Playa Torrecilla.
-This beach was considered one of the best beaches in Nerja in 2018, and it was awarded a Blue Flag too.
+This beach was considered one of the best in Nerja in 2018 and was awarded a Blue Flag.

-Torrecilla Beach has a mix of coarse sand and fine pebbles and a lovely promenade home to a few restaurants where you can enjoy a meal.
+Torrecilla Beach has a mix of coarse sand and fine pebbles, and a lovely promenade with a few restaurants where you can enjoy a meal.

 It’s a beach perfect for everyone because it’s effortless to access Torrecilla Beach.
 There are not one but five different accesses, including ones for travellers with disabilities.